- Why should I travel with PATH Journeys?

 - What happens after I return from a PATH Journeys trip?

 The cost of each trip varies.
-Trips have ranged from US$3,500 to US$6,000.
+Trips have ranged from US$8,000 to $15,000.
 The price covers most of what you’ll need for the duration of the in-country experience: accommodations, most meals, in-country transportation, museum tours, translation services, and fees.
-International airfare is not included.
+International airfare is not included and is to be arranged by the traveler unless assistance is requested.

 These are intimate opportunities to meet and learn from PATH staff in-country and to engage with the beneficiaries of PATH’s work.
-To ensure a high-quality experience, we limit the size of the groups to 8 to 14 guests.
+To ensure a high-quality experience, we limit the size of the groups to between 12 and 15 guests, plus two to three US-based hosts—generally an executive-level PATH leader and an industry leader who is deeply familiar with our work.

-PATH Journeys trips are not suitable for young children (e.g., younger than 13 years).
+PATH Journeys trips are not suitable for young children (i.e., younger than 12 years).
 However, older children are welcome to accompany their parents or guardians on a trip.

 If you have concerns, please contact us to verify that a given trip will not be overly challenging for you or members of your family.